2025 Ohio Bobcats football team: vs. Bowling Green

 Ohio opened conference play by hosting Bowling Green.
 These programs didn't play in 2024 for the first time since 2003.
 Ohio won the last meeting in 2023 by a score of 38–7.
 Bowling Green leads the all-time series 42–31–2 but Ohio entered having won seven out of the last eight.
 The Falcons enter with a 2–2 mark with wins over Lafayette and Liberty and losses to Power 4 opponents Cincinnati and Louisville.

 Cameron Pettaway returned the opening kickoff for Bowling Green to the Falcon 49.
 After three plays they had a first-down at the Bobcat 32.
 Drew Pyne’s pass was tipped by Jay Crable and then intercepted by Cameron Hollobaugh.
 Hollobaugh ran to his right, received a key block from Mike Molnar, and scampered 71-yards for a pick-six.
-Bowling Green didn’t waste much time evening the score, facing a 3rd and 10 on the Ohio 27, Pyne found Kaderris Roberts in the deep middle behind the Ohio defense to tie the score.
+Bowling Green didn't waste much time evening the score, facing a 3rd and 10 on the Ohio 27, Pyne found Kaderris Roberts in the deep middle behind the Ohio defense to tie the score.
 Ohio, the went on a 10-play drive behind the rushing of Sieh Bangura and three receptions by tight end Mason Williams, the last of which found paydirt from 19-yards.
 The Falcons obtained a 1st and goal at the Bobcat 10 on the ensuing drive but were forced to settle for a field goal to get within four points.

 The teams opened the second quarter by exchanging punts.
-One Ohio’s next drive Parker Navarro hit Chase Hendricks on a 25-yard bomb.
-The was the only reception of the day for Hendricks who entered the day leading the FBS in receiving yards.
+On Ohio's next drive Parker Navarro hit Chase Hendricks on a 25-yard bomb.
+It was the only reception of the day for Hendricks who entered the day leading the FBS in receiving yards.
 On the next Falcon drive they had a 2nd and 5 from the Bobcat 26-yard line when Pyne threw his second key interception of the first half when his attempt was caught by Tank Pearson.
 The Bobcats could not capitalize and were forced into a three and out.
 The Falcons then used most of the remaining time in the half as they kept the ball for 12-plays but were again forced to settle for another short field goal by Jackson Keather.
 Ohio took over with 0:45 on the clock.
 After six quick plays they reached the BGSU 29 but Brack Peacock's kick bounced off the left upright as the half expired.